 The Big Bang Theory is gearing up to go out with one last bang!

-CBS' top comedy will end its run after the upcoming 12th season, airing its final episode in May 2019, it was announced Wednesday.
+CBS' top comedy will end its run after 12 seasons this spring, airing its final episode on May 16.

 “We are forever grateful to our fans for their support of The Big Bang Theory during the past 12 seasons," Warner Bros.
-Television, CBS and Chuck Lorre Productions said in a joint statement.
+Television, CBS and Chuck Lorre Productions said in a joint statement when it was announced last summer that the show's upcoming season would be its last.
 "We, along with the cast, writers and crew, are extremely appreciative of the show’s success and aim to deliver a final season, and series finale, that will bring The Big Bang Theory to an epic creative close.”